Nutrition

 Mediterranean Diet

 The Mediterranean diet prescribes whole grains, legumes, fruits, vegetables, olive oil, fish, and nuts with a moderate allowance of alcohol, dairy products, and meat.
-Traditionally, this diet derives its most calories from fish and plant-based foods, with 30% of total calories from unsaturated fat, 50% carbs and 20% protein.
+Traditionally, this diet derives most calories from fish and plant-based foods, with 30% of total calories from unsaturated fat, 50% carbs and 20% protein.

 How effective is it?